Let’s get down to business! Today, we are answering all of your burning questions about the PCI RoC.

 The PCI Report on Compliance is valid for 1 year and compliance must be re-certified annually.

 The PCI RoC must be completed by a Qualified Security Assessor.
 The assessor can be an internal assessor who works within the company.
 However, many organizations choose to hire an independent third party to complete this task.
 Choosing someone from outside the company has a number of advantages over having an internal security assessor perform the task.

 First, an external auditor may discover things that someone with too much familiarity with your systems may miss.
 External auditors will also have experience with a greater number of companies and their systems, and can make recommendations based on what they’ve learned working with others.
 Finally, the approval of an external auditor shows partners and clients that your security practices have been independently investigated and validated.

 We’ll discuss your company’s requirements, as well as the best ways to meet them.
 With our help, you can keep data safer and ensure that you are fulfilling the auditing requirements needed for your vital financial services.
-Contact us today to learn more: 215-675-1400 or request a PCI Quote
+Contact us today to learn more about PCI compliance services.